hfern/sourceq/README.md

 ### Fields

-Use a comma-delimited list of these with the --fields option.
+Use a comma-delimited list of these with the --fields flag.

 - _environment_: Environment OS (__L__ inux, __W__ in, __M__ ac/ __O__ s X)
 - _id_: ID of the server.